Headache & Pain

 Other treatments alternatives for obstructive sleep apnea include mandibular advancement devices.
 These are used when mild or moderate obstructive sleep apnea is present and have a success rate around 50%.
 They are less effective for severe obstructive sleep apnea and in those with a higher body mass index.

 Unfortunately, there is a dearth of clinical data regarding treatment of sleep disorders associated with traumatic brain injury.
-Although targeted management of sleep disorders might improve objective measures in few cases, clinical outcomes have remained poor in terms of subjective sleep and neuropsychological function (10; 24; 35).
+Although targeted management of sleep disorders might improve objective measures in few cases, clinical outcomes have remained poor in terms of subjective sleep and neuropsychological function (11; 26; 37).
 Encouragingly, an Australian study demonstrated significant clinical improvement in insomniac patients in sleep measures with mean PSQI <5 with cognitive behavioral therapy for insomnia (CBT-I).
-Seventy percent of the patients showed drastic improvement in sleep scores, and 55% showed positive trend in fatigue measurement (40).
+Seventy percent of the patients showed drastic improvement in sleep scores, and 55% showed positive trend in fatigue measurement (42).
 Another observational study focusing on CBT-I treatment of insomnia demonstrated decrease in C-reactive protein, an inflammatory marker in patients who had improvement in sleep (04).
 Contradictory to these, in a group of 57 patients with traumatic brain injury, Castriotta and colleagues polysomnographically documented sleep disorders in 22 subjects (39%) where treatment did not lead to significant changes in quality of life, mood, or cognitive performance.
 Treatment of obstructive sleep apnea (13 subjects, 23%) with CPAP did not lead to improvement in sleepiness, as measured by the Epworth Sleepiness Scale and MSLT.
-According to a few other studies, modafinil and armodafinil improve subjective and objective sleepiness but did not have much improvement in functional outcome due to fatigue, which underscores the multifaceted nature of the posttraumatic sleep disturbances (24; 36).
+According to a few other studies, modafinil and armodafinil improve subjective and objective sleepiness but did not have much improvement in functional outcome due to fatigue, which underscores the multifaceted nature of the posttraumatic sleep disturbances (26; 38).
+Studies regarding use of daily blue light have shown substantial improvement in not only subjective scores of Epworth Sleepiness Score, Beck Depression Inventory, and post-concussion symptom questionnaire, but also normalized wake after sleep onset and greater total sleep time.
+These findings led to improvement of functional outcome of sleep questionnaire scores (47).

 Muna Irfan MD

-Dr. Irfan of the University of Minnesota has no relevant financial relationships to disclose.See Profile
+Dr. Irfan of Minnesota Regional Sleep Disorders Center has no relevant financial relationships to disclose.See Profile

 Michael J Howell MD